tamnguyen2189/Drinks_Recipes/README.md

 ```
 ![Topic](/images/topic.jpg)

-After we have the base model, let fine tune the model then pick the number of topic we should use for model
+After we have the base model, let's fine-tune the model then pick the topic we should use.
-At the result of tunning model, I'll divine the data into 5 topics for analysing
+Finally, as a tuning model, I'll define the data into five topics for analysis.

-Visualize the topic
+Visualize the topic:
 ```
 # Visualize the topics
 pyLDAvis.enable_notebook()